 It is possible that the failure to find that independent boards improve performance is due to the fact that not all outside directors are truly independent from management, and empirical researchers cannot distinguish between "effective" and 'ineffective" independent boards.
-But a more compelling reason why increasing board independence does not result in improved performance is that having inside directors could add value in strategic planning30 or evaluation of potential successors for the CEO (e.g., Vancil, 1987).
+But a more compelling reason why increasing board independence does not result in improved performance is that having inside directors could add value in strategic planning31 or evaluation of potential successors for the CEO (e.g., Vancil, 1987).
 In addition, independent boards at best improve corporate decision-making in certain extraordinary situations, such as management-buyouts or poor performance (e.g., Weisbach, 1988; Lee et al., 1992), which are very low probability events for most firms.

 These data suggest that it would be prudent for companies to consider experimenting with modest departures from the norm of a "supermajority independent" board with only one or two inside directors.
 The independent directors will still numerically dominate the board, and can take appropriate action in a crisis.
-In addition, effort should be focused on devising

-$^{^{29}}$ Agrawal and Knoeber (1996) estimate a system of simultaneous equations for firm performance, measured by Tobin's Q, and several mechanisms of corporate governance that can control the agency problem: insider ownership, board composition, debt policy, reliance on external labor markets for managers, and corporate control market activity.
-They find that the proportion of outsiders on the board has a negative effect on performance; the other governance devices are not significant.
-They conclude that, apart from board composition, control mechanisms are chosen optimally by firms (that is, use of the various devices are traded off so as to maximize firm value).
+In addition, effort should be focused on devising mechanisms to enhance director independence or otherwise improve their incentives to monitor by encouraging greater equity ownership.32 A final implication of these data is that the response of the stock exchanges to require a majority of independent directors in the aftermath of the value).
 This paper provides an excellent example of the endogeneity problem discussed in section 3: significant associations that are found between variables when the relations are estimated in separate OLS regressions disappear in the simultaneous equations estimation.

-30 This is consistent with Klein's (1998) evidence that inside director representation on investment committees of the board correlates with improved performance.
+31 This is consistent with Klein's (1998) evidence that inside director representation on investment committees of the board correlates with improved performance.